-NOTE: For vehicles equipped with Driver Memory Seat, you can use your remote keyless entry transmitter or the memory switch on the driver's door panel to return the tilt/telescopic steering column to preprogrammed positions.
-Refer to "Driver Memory Seat" in this section for details.
+NOTE: For vehicles equipped with Driver Memory Seat, you can use your Remote Keyless Entry (RKE) transmitter or the MEMORY switch on the driver's door trim panel to return the tilt/telescopic steering column to pre-programmed positions.
+Refer to "Driver Memory Seat" in this section.